-- Lichen sclerosus: Also referred to as balanitis xerotica obliterans (BXO), lichen sclerosus presents as white, hard patches form on the skin.
+- Lichen sclerosis: Also referred to as balanitis xerotica obliterans (BXO), lichen sclerosis presents as white, hard patches form on the skin.
 This condition may cause an interruption to the flow of urine and semen through the urethra.

 - Scar tissue: Long-term balanitis can lead to scarring around the glans.
-This can make the foreskin too tight to be retracted back over the head.
+This can make the foreskin too tight to retract back over the head.
 This is also called phimosis.

 - Ulcerative lesions: Balanitis can result in the formation of painful sores and blisters.
 These may eventually ulcerate and bleed.
 Open sores put the body at an increased risk of bacteria and viruses into the body.

 - Increased risk of cancer: Chronic inflammation increases the risk of different types of cancer.
-According to studies, BXO, balanitis, posthitis, and phimosis are associated with a higher incidence of penile cancer.
+According to studies, BXO, balanitis, posthitis, and phimosis have a higher incidence of penile cancer.

-Balanitis lesions are typically not filled with fluid.
+Balanitis lesions are typically not fluid-filled.
 They appear as tiny red bumps with occasional ulceration.
 In contrast, herpes lesions are flesh-colored.
 Mostly, they appear as fluid-filled blisters or crusted sores.
 Genital herpes can present with systemic symptoms such as lymph node enlargement.
 Furthermore, balanitis can lead to a thick white discharge under the foreskin.

 When to Consult a Doctor for Balanitis?

 Most men with balanitis recover entirely with the proper treatment.
-If you are experiencing symptoms of balanitis, consult with our doctor at Your Doctors Online and start treatment right away.
+If you are experiencing balanitis symptoms, get urgent care at Your Doctors Online and start treatment immediately.